The Football Magazines

 1. Lionel Messi (2010 - 2011)

 In total, Messi scored 15 Goals and made 3 Assists in total 15 Games.
 Messi was rated as man of the match in the final against Man Utd and most media rates him at 9 points.
-His spectacular goals against Real Madrid in semi-final second leg is regarded as one of the best goals in history when he dribbed pass 4 Real Madrid players before scoring the goal.
+His spectacular goals against Real Madrid in semi-final second leg is regarded as one of the best goals in history when he dribb pass 4 Real Madrid players before scoring the goal.
 In match against Arsenal, he scored an important goal just before the end of first half ิby flapping the ball across a keeper.
 In UEFA Super Cup, Messi made an incredible coincident assist aside from his scoring a goal.
 He is named as the man of the match in 2011 World Club Cup final against Santos.

 2. Zico (1981)